Inside the Education Department's effort to 'obstruct' student borrower investigations

 In her letter, Jones said, the department determines whether to release records by seeking "to balance a borrower's interest in privacy with the need for the record.
 In addition, before disclosing a record, the Department must ensure that the legal requirements for disclosure have been met."

-Jones added that requests from law enforcement can be evaluated on a case-by-case basis, and that federal law can pre-empt state regulations.
-(In recent months, several states, including California, Illinois, Maryland and New York, have adopted rules trying to force loan servicers to comply with state consumer protection or licensing laws.)
+Jones also stressed in her letter that federal law can pre-empt state regulations.
+In recent months, several states, including California, Illinois, Maryland and New York, have adopted rules trying to force loan servicers to comply with state consumer protection or licensing laws.

 Liz Hill, an Education Department spokeswoman, said in a previous statement that a "state-by-state approach to regulating federal assets causes confusion for borrowers and makes administration of the loan program more complicated and costly."